 Missed payments

-It’s crucial to pay bills on time and avoid missing or late payments.
-According to the Consumer Financial Protection Bureau, your payment history influences your credit ratings.
-Furthermore, the better your payment history, the higher your credit score.
-However, if you miss or are late with payments, it may reduce your credit score.
+It’s important to pay bills on schedule and to prevent missing or late payments.
+Your payment history affects your credit ratings, as the CFPB notes.
+Additionally, your credit ratings may be higher the better your payment history has been.
+However, it might lower your credit ratings if you miss or are late with payments.

 Hard inquiry

-Even if you can prequalify for a personal loan with a soft credit check, submitting a formal application will result in a hard inquiry.
-A single hard credit check will hurt your credit score, regardless of how minor.
-However, applying for many credit accounts in a short period may indicate a higher risk, according to FICO.
+A hard inquiry will occur if you formally apply for a personal loan, even though you can prequalify for one with a soft credit check.
+Your credit score will be adversely affected, however little, by a single hard credit check.
+However, applying for many credit accounts in a short period may indicate a higher risk according to FICO.

 Outstanding debts

 The amount due on your credit also rises when you take out a personal loan.
 For this reason, your score could slightly decrease.
-The outstanding debt on your installment loans is one of five components that determine the total amount owed.
-It also takes into consideration the total amount owing on various credit accounts.
+The outstanding debt on your installment loans is one of five components that determine the total amount owing.
+It also takes into consideration the total amount owing on various credit account kinds.

 A preapproval procedure is usually available from most lenders, so you may avoid a harsh hit until you are ready to borrow money.
 However, having too many at once might be a red flag to potential lenders.
 If you apply within two weeks, you could also be able to apply with many lenders and have them weighted as a single inquiry.

-Your credit score will initially take a little knock from a personal loan, but if you make your payments on time, it will rise again and eventually help you build better credit.
+Your credit score will initially take a little knock from a personal loan.
+However, if you make your payments on time, it will rise again and eventually help you build better credit.
 To help you choose the ideal loan repayment period, a personal loan calculator might be a great resource.